Xzr-0417/attack-vector-dataset/RCE/generator/generate_payloads/README.md

 * Each payload is printed to the console and simultaneously written to a file named `rce.txt`, with each payload on a new line.

-# RCE Payload Generator

-This repository contains a Python-based payload generator designed for generating over **207,000 Remote Code Execution (RCE)** payloads, useful for penetration testing, vulnerability assessments, and security research.

-The payloads are crafted to test common injection points in web applications, such as URL parameters, form inputs, and other user-controlled input vectors.
-This tool is focused on shell command injection, Java, Python, and PowerShell invocations, among others, to simulate potential attack vectors that an attacker might use in real-world exploitation scenarios.

 ### Contents

 - **`generate_payloads.py`**: Python script for generating the payloads.
 - **`rce.txt`**: Generated payloads saved in a text file (over 207,000 unique payloads).